gianlucarossi06/data-organon/_posts/2023-04-20-Real-Time-Analytics-DW-DR-Architecture-(Part-I).md

 To provide a full Disaster Recovery solution, also OCI GoldenGate must have a deployment in the other OCI Region ready to ingest data to the Oracle _StandBy_ Database (become Primary)  whenever a disaster or a failure in the primary region occurs.

-This first post shows how to configure OCI GoldenGate in a Disaster Recovery solution architecture.
+This first post shows how to enable the Disaster Recovery solution architecture for this use case.
 The second part of the post goes through the details of the operational tasks to be executed in case of disaster.

-## **OCI GG DR Architecture Enablement**
+## **Real Time DW DR Architecture Enablement**

 ### **Initial configuration: OCI GoldenGate single deployment**